 For more than 40 years, the Urban Theological Institute at United Lutheran Seminary has been dedicated to providing theological education to church leaders that is relevant and upbuilding for the African American community.
 If you have a sense God is calling you to be a pastor, to serve as a social justice advocate, Christian educator, chaplain, teacher, or church leader, UTI can equip you with the theological education you need to succeed in your chosen ministry.
 Through programming and courses, UTI provides opportunities for clergy and laypersons to prepare themselves for service as educated leaders of the church.

 The Rev. Dr. Quintin Robertson joined the staff in July 2009 as Director of the Urban Theological Institute.

 The major event organized by UTI is the annual Preaching with Power series held each March on the Philadelphia campus and at local churches.
-A forum on black preaching and theology, featuring distinguished African American preachers and theologians, Preaching With Power celebrates music and preaching in the African American church.
-All are welcome to attend individual events or the entire series.
+A forum on black preaching and theology, featuring distinguished African American preachers and theologians, Preaching with Power celebrates music and preaching in the African American church.

 The UTI celebrates its founding each fall with the UTI Lecture and Worship Celebration, featuring an outstanding scholar and preacher from the African American church.
 This event can be found on the ULS calendar.

 The Wright Chair in African American Studies was established in honor of the Rev. Dr. Jeremiah A. Wright, Sr., who in 1949 was one of the first two African Americans to receive an STM degree from the seminary.
-Pastor Wright served Grace Baptist Church of Germantown, Philadelphia, PA, for many years.
+Pastor Wright served Grace Baptist Church of Germantown, Philadelphia, PA, for more than 40 years.
 Fund raising continues to make this a fully endowed academic chair at United Lutheran Seminary.

-The Rev. Dr. Quintin L. Robertson, a native of Newark, NJ, holds ordination through the National Baptist Convention, USA and the Church of God in Christ.
-He serves as the Director of the Urban Theological Institute at the seminary, overseeing the Black Church Studies Program.
-He also served as Director of Admission and Recruitment for the Interdenominational Theological Center in Atlanta for 10 years.He conducts seminars and workshops, and preaches at churches across denominational lines around the nation.
+The Rev. Dr. Quintin L. Robertson, a native of Newark, NJ, holds ordination in the Baptist Church (Pennsylvania Keystone Baptist Association) and the Church of God in Christ.
+He serves as Director of the Urban Theological Institute at ULS, overseeing the Black Church Studies program.
+Prior to joining ULS, he served as Director of Admissions and Recruitment for the Interdenominational Theological Center in Atlanta, GA for 10 years.He conducts seminars and workshops, and preaches at churches across denominational lines around the nation.